evanthegrayt/cdc/README.md

 # Enable "repos-only" mode.
 Note, the default is false.
 export CDC_REPOS_ONLY=true
 # Set repository markers with the following.
 Note, the following is already the
-# default, but this is how you can overwrite it in ~/.zshrc or similar.
+# default, but this is how you can override it in ~/.zshrc or similar.
 export CDC_REPO_MARKERS=.git/:.git:Rakefile:Makefile:.hg/:.bzr/:.svn/
 ```